-- 5. In 2012, Richard Zirger and Judy Zirger made an application to the Normal Farm Practices Protection Board ("NFPPB") dealing with substantially the same issues that are now complained of by the Zirger Group.
-Richard Zirger and Judy Zirger withdrew that complaint more than two years ago, on December 7, 2012. - 6.
-Pursuant to a Statement of Claim dated December 19, 2013 (the "Zirger Claim"), Richard Zirger and Judi Zirger commenced an action against Vandermeer, Meridian and various other parties.
-A copy of the Zirger Claim is attached hereto as Exhibit "B". - 7.
+- 5. The Zirger Application is the latest in a succession of proceedings in respect of Vandermeer commenced by Richard Zirger and Judy Zirger (together, the "Zirgers"), who reside on an adjacent property. - 6.
+On May 15, 2012, the Zirgers commenced an application (the "NFPPB Application") to the Normal Farm Practices Protection Board (the "NFPPB").
+The NFPPB Application dealt with substantially the same issues that are now complained of by the Zirger Group in the Zirger Application, and involved many of the individuals included in the Zirger Group.
+A copy of the NFPPB Application is attached hereto as Exhibit "B". - 7.
+The Zirgers voluntarily withdrew the NFPPB Application more than two years ago, on December 7, 2012.
+A copy of a letter from the NFPPB dated December 21, 2012 confirming the withdrawal is attached hereto as Exhibit "C".

+- 8. Pursuant to a Statement of Claim dated December 19, 2013 (the "Zirger Claim"), the Zirgers commenced an action against Vandermeer, Meridian and various other parties.
+The Zirger Claim dealt with substantially the same issues that are now complained of by the Zirger Group in the Zirger Application.
+A copy of the Zirger Claim is attached hereto as Exhibit "D". - 9.
 On October 23, 2014, the Receiver was provided with a copy of a Notice of Discontinuance dated October 23, 2014 in respect of the Zirger Claim.
-A copy of the Notice of Discontinuance is attached hereto as Exhibit "C". - 8.
-By letter dated July 22, 2014, Ms. Cassandra Kirewskie of Marshall Kirewskie, legal counsel to Richard Zirger and Judy Zirger, contacted Gregory Azeff of Fogler, Rubinoff LLP, counsel to the Receiver, to advise that an application for leave to commence a proceeding before the NFPPB was being brought on behalf of Richard Zirger, Judy Zirger and a number of other individuals, and to request advice regarding available hearing dates for same.
-A copy of the letter dated July 22, 2014 is attached hereto as Exhibit "D". - 9.
-By email dated July 23, 2014 from Mr. Azeff to Ms. Kirewskie, the Receiver provided seven (7) acceptable dates in August and September for the hearing.
-A copy of the email dated July 23, 2014 is attached hereto as Exhibit "E".
+A copy of the Notice of Discontinuance is attached hereto as Exhibit "E". - 10.
+On July 22, 2014, Ms. Cassandra Kirewskie of Marshall Kirewskie, legal counsel to the Zirger Group (and to the Zirgers in connection with the NFPPB Application and Zirger Claim), contacted the Receiver's counsel to advise that an application for leave to commence a proceeding before the NFPPB was being brought on behalf of the Zirgers and a number of other individuals, and to request advice regarding available hearing dates for same. - 11.
+The Receiver's counsel provided a list of acceptable dates in August and September for the hearing.
+However, the Zirger Group did not proceed at that time.
+In fact, on at least six (6) different occasions since July 2014, the Zirger Group has requested that the Receiver provide available dates for the hearing.
+On each such occasion the Receiver confirmed its availability for the hearing, yet the Zirger Group failed to proceed.
+A full chronology in this regard (including the relevant correspondence) is set out in the Receiver's Second Report dated March 30, 2015 (the "Second Report", a copy of which is attached hereto (without exhibits) as Exhibit "F"). - 12.
+Also attached as Exhibit "G" hereto for ease of reference is a copy of the First Report of the Receiver dated November 17, 2014, (without exhibits).